-Moreover, one would have to be absolutely insane or exceedingly depressed by hair loss if one takes such a severe step such as gene therapy in tackling one’s hair loss problem.
-I would not want to modify my genes to cure hair loss until it has been done safely on other adults for at least 10 years with no unforeseen side effects.
-Even then I might never go through with it, although of course this is all a moot point, since there will be a non-genetic cure for hair loss by the end of 2020 in my opinion:-)
+A person would have to be exceedingly depressed by hair loss if he/her were to take such a severe step such as gene modification to cure or revere hair loss.
+I would not want to modify my genes to cure hair loss until it has been done safely on other adults for at least ten years with no unforeseen side effects.
+Even then, I might never go through with it, although this is all a moot point if a non-genetic cure for hair loss arrives by the end of 2020.

 Dr. Chunyu Han, NgAgo and Hair Loss

 In any event, recently some important news came out of China regarding a genome-editing treatment for hair loss, and the work seems reliable.
 A 42-year old scientist by the name of Dr. Chunyu Han from Hebei University of Science and Technology made this discovery.
 The most interesting thing is that this scientist discovered and is using a technique called Natronobacterium gregoryi Argonaute (NgAgo) that could end up being even better than CRISPR!

 For more, read “whether NgAgo could challenge CRISPR.”
 NgAgo is a DNA-guided genome editing technique, whereas the mainstream CRISPR technique involves RNA-guided genome editing.
 Dr. Han’s original paper on this work was presented at MIT and has subsequently led to a great deal of excitement in the scientific community.
 Coincidentally, one of the co-inventors of the CRISPR technology is also a Chinese-born scientist by the name of Dr. Feng Zhang.